Is it time to replace your old floors? You can’t go wrong with hardwood flooring.

-Where you purchase your flooring can impact the cost, but probably not as much as the brand that you choose.
-Most stores offer competitive pricing and some may even offer a price-match guarantee.
+Where you purchase your flooring from can also impact the cost, but probably not as much as the brand that you choose.
+Most stores offer competitive pricing and some may even offer a price match guarantee.

 Look for brands that have strict quality control standards.
-Generally speaking, those located in the USA and Canada have more stringent guidelines than some of those made overseas, especially when it comes to engineered hardwood flooring.
+Generally speaking, companies located in the USA and Canada have more stringent guidelines than some materials made overseas, especially when it comes to engineered hardwood flooring.

 Another cost to factor in is delivery to your home.
-If you order it online, there will probably be a shipping cost.
+If you order your flooring materials online, there will probably be a shipping cost to consider.

-If you purchase it in a store, you may be able to take it home yourself and avoid a delivery charge.
+If you purchase it in a store, you may be able to transport materials home yourself and avoid a delivery charge.
 However, if this isn’t feasible for you, most stores will deliver flooring to your home for a fee.

-And finally, don’t forget to factor in sales tax (if your state charges it).
-If you order online, you may not have to pay a sales tax depending on where you purchase it, but it is best to factor it in as a cost.
+And finally, don’t forget to factor in sales tax (if you live in a state that charges it).
+If you order online, you may not have to pay a sales tax depending on where you purchase from, but it is best to err on the side of caution and factor it in as a cost.

 Hardwood Flooring Installation Cost Factors